GH2user/hass-crypto-icons/README.md

 ## Discussion:
-There's a thread over at the [home assistant forums](https://community.home-assistant.io/t/created-custom-colorizable-hue-icons-as-a-lovelace-resource) that tracks this repo.
+Currently there is no dedicated area to discuss this, if sufficient interest we can open one on the [home assistant forums](https://community.home-assistant.io/c/projects/9).

 ## Troubleshooting: